We may earn a small commission when you buy something through the links in this post. See our disclosure.

 Tasks & Calendars

-In general, tasks and calendars features of eM Client are as simple and effective as the rest of the program.
+In general, the tasks and calendar features of eM Client are as effective as the rest of the program.
 They do exactly what it says on the tin, but not much more – and in one case, a bit less.
 It may just be a quirk of how I use my Google calendar, but I tend to record events using the Reminders feature rather than the Tasks feature.

-The interface is simply laid out, in the same style as the rest of the program – but sparsely, because my Reminders calendar won’t display (though in this one case, I’m happy not to showcase its contents online to the general public!)
+The calendar interface is simply laid out, in the same style as the rest of the program – but sparsely, because my Reminders calendar won’t display, though in this one case, I’m happy not to showcase its contents online to the general public!

 eM Client Alternatives